Sorla-Network/.github/profile/README.md

 ## The Sorla Experience

 ```
-1. AGGREGATE → Pull from thousands of RSS sources globally
+1. AGGREGATE → Pull from thousands of sources globally
                      ↓
 2. CUSTOMIZE → Apply your filters, topics, and preferences
                      ↓